 Please send submissions to Mary Francis, Editorial Director for the University of Michigan Press, and the DRC directors, using this email address: SweetlandDRCBooks@umich.edu.

 The prize is open to scholars of all ranks, though preference is for first and single-author projects of younger scholars.
-A prize of $5000 will be awarded, along with an advance contract for publication in the series.
-The recipient will be announced on the DRC, U-M Press, and Sweetland websites, and at the Computers and Writing conference.
+An advance contract for publication in the DRC book series will be awarded.
+The recipient will be announced on the DRC and Sweetland websites, and at the Computers and Writing conference.

 - General Guidelines for Prospectus Submission to the Digital Rhetoric Collaborative